fubicales2016/fogbowcloud.org/content/pages/install-general.md

 # Get started

 Fogbow can be used in several use cases.
-Learn how to install it for some of those cases that follow on.
+Learn how to install it for some cases that follow on.

 ## I want to join a fogbow federation